All Coppers Are...

-All Coppers Are... (also released as All Cops Are...) is a 1972 British drama film directed by Sidney Hayers and starring Martin Potter, Julia Foster and Nicky Henson.
+All Coppers Are... (also known as All Cops Are... and All Coppers are Bastards) is a 1972 British drama film directed by Sidney Hayers and starring Martin Potter, Julia Foster and Nicky Henson.
+The screenplay was by Allan Prior.

 Plot

 A young London policeman and a small-time crook find themselves rivals in love.
 Joe, the policeman, is married with a young child, but when he meets Barry's live-in partner Sue, there is an instant mutual attraction.
 Joe forms part of a police line protecting an embassy from protesters and things get violent.
 Mounted police arrive and push the crowd back.
 Barry and a gang rob a warehouse and he is driving off with a lorry of stolen goods when Joe stops him – Barry shoots Joe with a shotgun and runs off.